kamicavi/plusplus/_pages/about.md

  image: /assets/images/splash-1660x400.jpg
 ---

 Pre-Covid, [our Prewired coding club](https://www.prewired.org) operated on a face-to-face basis with close interaction between young people and volunteers within a safe space.
 Thanks to funding from the [Creative Informatics Resident Entrepreneur programme](https://creativeinformatics.org/news/our-round-4-resident-entrepreneurs-have-arrived/), we have been able to embark on the challenge of recreating that experience in an online environment.
 We call this new initiative <b>Prewired++</b>.

+In collaboration with [Tinderbox Collective](https://tinderboxcollective.org), Prewired++ has designed and mounted The Emporium of Digital Delights for summer 2021.

 # Goals of Prewired++